 The United States regards the status quo on Cyprus as unacceptable and supports efforts to reach a comprehensive settlement to reunify the island as a bizonal, bicommunal federation.
 Successive U.S. administrations have viewed UN-facilitated, Cypriot-led settlement negotiations as the best means to achieve a fair and permanent settlement.
 The United States urges all parties to implement confidence-building measures and improve bicommunal relations.

 The United States works closely with the Republic of Cyprus to advance shared priorities in the Eastern Mediterranean region.
 Cooperation between the United States and the ROC is at a historic high.
 We have been breaking new ground in our security relationship, beginning with the Statement of Intent on bilateral security cooperation that we signed with Cyprus in late 2018.
 Since then, our security partnership has continued to deepen, as witnessed by the accreditation of the ROC’s first Defense Attaché at its embassy in Washington, joint military exercises, port visits by U.S. naval vessels to Cyprus, and senior-level visits to the ROC by U.S. military leadership, including U.S. European Command Deputy Commander Stephen Twitty in January 2020.
-President Trump signed into law in December 2019 the Eastern Mediterranean Security and Energy Partnership Act of 2019 as part of the FY 2020 Appropriations Act and the National Defense Authorization Act (NDAA) for FY 2020, highlighting the United States’ security interests in the Eastern Mediterranean region, including countering Russian malign influence.
+On December 2019, the Eastern Mediterranean Security and Energy Partnership Act of 2019 was signed into law as part of the FY 2020 Appropriations Act and the National Defense Authorization Act (NDAA) for FY 2020, highlighting the United States’ security interests in the Eastern Mediterranean region, including countering Russian malign influence.